PatrickJWalsh/Mall-Customer-Segmentation/README.md

 After tuning the model to have 6 clusters, the clusters explained 78% of the variance within the data.

 The  *factoextra* package was used to create the final cluster plot, as it performs principal component analysis on the features.
-The cluster centers were then unscaled and the results can be seen under "Project Highlights."
+The cluster centers were then unscaled and the results can be seen under [Project Highlights](https://github.com/PatrickJWalsh/Mall-Customer-Segmentation/blob/master/README.md#project-highlights).